tgrbin/Martin/README.md

 Martin is a lightweight open source mp3 player for OSX.

-It uses a library, music collection is scanned and info is stored to allow faster searching and browsing.
+It uses a library, music collection is scanned and tracks info is stored to allow faster searching and browsing.

 Your folders are watched for changes automatically.